MicrosoftDocs/VBA-Docs/api/Excel.PageSetup.PrintQuality.md

 ## Example

 This example sets the print quality on a printer with non-square pixels.
 The array specifies both horizontal and vertical print quality.
-This example may cause an error, depending on the printer driver you?re using.
+This example may cause an error, depending on the printer driver you are using.

 ```vb